jojie-m/safety-tracking-webapp/README.md

 # safety-tracking-webapp💻
-a simple webapp to show location and current covid risks It simply fetches data from an API with a dataset of COVID news worldwide and projects it to the application.
+a webapp to show location and current covid risks
+It simply fetches data from an API with a dataset of COVID news worldwide and projects it to the application.
 # to run the program 🚀
 Clone the repository by writing: